On images of Mori dream spaces: Mori dream space and GIT revisited

+The three arrows $ \hookrightarrow $ are open immersions and $/T$ (resp. $//T$) indicates the geometric (resp. categorical) quotient by the torus $T$.

-Now we can state our main observation: \begin{prop} Two line bundles $L, M$ on $X$ are strongly Mori equivalent if and only if $U_{\ev_{L}}=U_{\ev_{M}}$ i.e. $\ev_L$ and $\ev_M$ are GIT equivalent.
-It is also equivalent to saying that the two line bundles are contained in the relative interior of the same cone of $\Fan{(X)}$. \end{prop}
+As a consequence of these observations, we can prove the coincidence of the three notions. \begin{proposition} For two line bundles $L, M$ on a Mori dream space $X$, the followings are equivalent. \begin{enumerate} \item $L$ and $M$ are GIT equivalent; namely, $U_{\ev_{L}}=U_{\ev_{M}}$. \item $L$ and $M$ are strongly equivalent. \item There exists a cone $\sigma\in\Fan{(X)}$ such that $L$ and $M$ are contained in the relative interior $\sigma^{\relint}$ of $\sigma$. \end{enumerate} \end{proposition}

-\begin{proof} The last line follows from Proposition \ref{fan vs strong Mori equivalence}.
-For the first line, the arguments in \cite[Proof of Theorem 2.3]{hk} literally works: in the proof they only proved that the relative interiors of the Mori chambers are identified (via $\psi$) with the GIT chambers, but the arguments can be applied more generally for arbitrary strong Mori equivalence classes.
+\begin{proof} The equivalence of the last two conditions is \pref{pr:fan vs strong Mori equivalence}.
+For the equivalence of the first two, the arguments in the proof of \cite[Theorem 2.3]{MR1786494} works essentially without change.
+In the proof they only proved that the relative interiors of the Mori chambers are identified (via $\psi$) with the GIT chambers, but the arguments can be applied more generally to arbitrary strong Mori equivalence classes.
+We give a sketch of the proof (see the proof of \cite[Theorem 2.3]{MR1786494} for detail).